mindspore-ai/graphengine/README.md

   GE Core acts as the core module of GE and is responsible for graph processing operations.
 It consist of six parts, i.e. graph preparation, graph partition, graph optimization, graph compilation, graph loading and graph execution.
 These six parts are performed in series and all together complete the complicated graph processing operations.

-  - Graph preparation
+  - Graph preparation & Whole graph optimization

     All the shapes of feature maps and variables in the graph are inferred in this stage for memory allocation later.
 Some aggregations of operators like allreduce are performed as well.

+  - Graph partition

     Ascend Chips are heterogeneous chips including CPUs and vector calculation units, i.e. AICORE.
 Each operator in the graph is assigned to a certain operating cores according to the costs and supports.
 These two cores correspond to two different abstract engines in software.

-  - Graph partition

 The whole graph is split into several sub-graphs based on the assigned engine in previous stage.
 Certain operators are added to the sub-graphs as the marks for graph edges.
 Such a partition enables an efficient optimization, compilation in next stages.

-  - Graph optimization
+  - Subgraph optimization

     Different optimizer interfaces are called due to different engines that each sub-graph belongs to.
 To thoroughly utilize the calculation ability of the CUBE module in AICORE, A novel data layout format for faster hardware fetch is applied and the transition between normal 4D to this special format is performed in this stage.
 Such an operation guarantees less data handling between RAMs and CUBEs.
 Certain combination of operators is fused into a single big operator to further reduce the computation costs.
 This fusion is carried out in this stage as well.

-  - Graph compilation
+  - Graph compilation & Graph loading

-    This stage can be divided into two parts, i.e. resources allocation and graph compilation.
-Memory allocation is completed considering memory reuse strategy in resources allocation stage.
+    GraphEngine uses real-time operator compilation technology, i.e. the operator executable program is generated at real time according to the network structure.
+Meanwhile, Memory allocation is completed considering memory reuse strategy in resources allocation stage.
 According to the graph information, the queue, event, stream resources are allocated.
 Each operator is compiled to a task bound to a certain stream.
 Tasks on the same stream are performed in series and task on different streams can be executed in parallel.
-This stream partition is completed in this stage.

-  - Graph loading

-    According to the engine information, the operators of graph are assigned to different engines and in this stage, the graph is loaded on the devices for running.
+In the Graph Loading stage, the operators of graph are assigned to different engines according to the engine information, and the graph is loaded on the devices for running.

   - Graph execution